The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Results

-The wind speed and direction impact signal correlation between detectors.
+The atmospheric signal is strongly correlated between different detectors.
+The wind speed and direction impact the correlation length along with the outer scale of turbulence and scan strategy.
 For two detectors with beam centroids that lie parallel to the wind direction, we will observe maximum signal correlation (Equations 23-26 of \cite{Morris_2022}).
-To explore these effects, we simulate five different cases of atmospheric parameters for our chosen beam model shown in Table \ref{tab:atm_params}).
+To explore these effects, we run simulations for a center pixel in the \SI{93}{\giga\hertz} frequency band and different cases of atmospheric parameters described in Table \ref{tab:atm_params}.

-The PWV value, wind speed, and direction are either fixed or allowed to fluctuate around a mean value following some distribution which is consistent with on-site measurements from the Atacama desert.
-Notice that, in Table \ref{tab:atm_params}, the wind speed values may have a positive or negative sign in order to also incorporate the wind direction.
+The PWV value, wind speed, and direction are either fixed or allowed to fluctuate around a mean value following some distribution that is consistent with historical distributions according to MERRA-2 \citep{merra2} for the Atacama observation site.
+These distributions are included in \texttt{TOAST} and are specified per hour of the day and month.
+The mean and standard deviation values quoted in Table \ref{tab:atm_params} are synthesized from the individual simulations of the full observing period we have chosen.

+Notice that the estimated fixed mean PWV value strongly agrees with the one motivated by seasonal data of the ACT telescope ($\sim$ \SI{1}{\milli\meter}), which is located at the SO observation site (see Figure 4 of \cite{Morris_2022}).
+The simulated PWV is uniformly distributed, and the surface temperature and pressure are kept constant at \SI{270}{\kelvin} and \SI{530}{\hecto\pascal}, respectively.
+The wind speed values in Table \ref{tab:atm_params} have a positive or negative sign in order to also incorporate the wind direction.